ItzMeJP/mimic_grasping_tool_firmware/README.md

 # <a name="installation"></a>3.
 Installation

-Just compile and upload the code to an Arduino board.
+Just compile and upload the code to an Arduino board (the hardreset button into the board should be pressed while uploading).
 The code was first implemented with VisualCode + PlatformIO extension.

 1. [VisualCode](https://code.visualstudio.com/)
 2. [PlatformIO](https://platformio.org/install/ide?install=vscode)